 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Place your mouse over the “Uncategorized” entry and click on Quick Edit …
+Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the overall topic of your site.
 For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

 Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-WordPress Categories – Additional Information
+Post Categories – Additional Information

 Let’s take a look at some of the additional features of categories:

-(WordPress posts can be published under multiple categories)
+(Posts can be published under multiple categories)

 Displaying WordPress Post Categories

-(Categories can display on your blog sidebar)
+(Categories can display on your sidebar)